 Although Pepsi and Apple successfully campaigned against Coca-Cola, respectively Microsoft, these are not examples of good practices.

 Both construction and architecture markets are what are called asymmetrical information markets.
-That is, the information is held disproportionately by architects, engineers, and other professionals.
+Architects, engineers, and other professionals hold disproportionately the information.

-Asymmetrical information markets tend to push prices low because regular clients can’t verify the quality of products and services.
-This effect is known as the Market for Lemmons.
+Asymmetrical information markets push prices low because regular clients can’t verify the quality of products and services.
+This effect’s name is the Market for Lemmons.
 A Nobel Prize for Economy certifies its importance.

 But good marketing should aim to inform and educate potential clients.
 This way, they can make better-informed decisions.
 Better-informed decisions lead to better services, collaboration, and better architecture.
 They set the standards in our profession.

-A secondary effect is that a better-educated market can oppose the Market-for-Lemmons effect.
+A secondary effect is that a well-educated market can oppose the Market-for-Lemmons effect.

 Intellectual Property